-This segment serves companies and large corporations with annual sales exceeding Ch\$1,200 million (U.S.\$1.7 million).
-It also serves institutions such as universities, government entities, local and regional governments and companies engaged in the real estate industry who carry out projects to sell properties to third parties and annual sales exceeding Ch\$800 million (U.S.\$1.1 million) with no upper limit.
+This segment serves companies and large corporations with annual sales exceeding Ch\$2,000 million (U.S,\$2.8 million).
+It serves institutions such as universities, government entities, local and regional governments and companies engaged in the real estate industry who carry out projects to sell properties to third parties and annual sales exceeding Ch\$800 million (U.S.\$1.1 million) with no upper limit.
 The companies within this segment have access to many products including commercial loans, leasing, factoring, foreign trade, credit cards, mortgage loans, checking accounts, transactional services, treasury services, financial consulting, savings products, mutual funds, and insurance brokerage.
 Also companies in the real estate industry are offered specialized services to finance projects, chiefly residential, with the aim of expanding sales of mortgage loans.

-Corporate Investment Banking
+Global Corporate Banking

-This segment consists of foreign and domestic multinational companies with sales over Ch\$10,000 million (U.S.\$14.3 million).
+This segment consists of foreign and domestic multinational companies with sales over Ch\$10,000 million.
 The companies within this segment have access to many products including commercial loans, leasing, factoring, foreign trade, credit cards, mortgage loans, checking accounts, transactional services, treasury services, financial consulting, investments, savings products, mutual funds and insurance brokerage.

-This segment also consists of a Treasury Division which provides sophisticated financial products, mainly to companies in the Middle-market segment and Corporate Investment Banking.
+This segment also consists of a Treasury Division which provides sophisticated financial products, mainly to companies in the Middle-market segment and Global Corporate Banking.
 These include products such as short-term financing and fund raising, brokerage services, derivatives, securitization and other tailor-made products.
-The Treasury Division may act as broker to transactions and also manages the Issuer's trading fixed income portfolio.
+The Treasury Division may broker transactions and also manages the Issuer's investment portfolio.